prolaag/entrospection/README.md

    Call the entropy generation tool 'entrogen' with the -g switch and redirect the output to a file.

-    $ entrogen -g GENERATOR_NAME > path-to-file
+    $ entrogen -g GENERATOR_NAME -l nnn > path-to-file

-   Let the generator run for some amount of time accumulating data in the file.
-When you think you have collected sufficient data terminate the generator with CTRL-C.
+       GENERATOR   the name of one of the pseudo random number generators provided in the gem.

+       nnn         specifies a limit in bytes to afterwhich the stream terminates. when no limit is provided the generator will stream indefinitely.

 ### Analysing and Viewing the results

-    $ entrospect -f <path-to-file>
+    $ entrospect <path-to-file>

-The output of entrospect is a collection of ".png" files that can be opened individually or are displayed together via the report.html in a browser.
-Each ".png" is named for the test that create the chart which is that test's assessment of the data set.
-See below for the list of tests.
+The output of entrospect is a collection of ".png" files and a simple html report that can be opened in a browser.
+Each ".png" is named for the test that created the chart.

+The list of tests.
 * binomial
 * bit
 * byte